philip1134/mini-mo/README.md

 `-a AUTHOR` 指定作者名，必填。

-create new task case by project case-template, case code will be placed under `project.root/cases/TASK_SUITE/TASK_CASE` if there's suite specified case-template under `TASK_SUITE` directory，minimo will prefer to use it to create case.
+create new task case by project case-template, case code will be placed under `project.root/cases/TASK_SUITE/TASK_CASE` if there's suite specified case-template under `TASK_SUITE` helpdirectory，minimo will prefer to use it to create case.

 `-a AUTHOR` specify the author name, it's required.